b-kolar/JRC_seeker-archived-v1-/README.md

 1. **Prepare input files** - Get your data ready for analysis and prepare input files in required formats.
 2. **Edit the configuration file** - Adjust settings in the ```config.json``` file to suit your analysis needs.
-3. **Run JRC Seeker** - Run the snakemake pipeline.
+3. **Run JRC_seeker** - Run the snakemake pipeline.

 ### Prepare input files
-To use JRC Seeker, the following files are required:
+To use JRC_seeker, the following files are required:
 1. BAM file
 2. Reference Genome
 3. Chromosomes file